obsidianmd/obsidian-help/en/Obsidian/Android app.md

 ## Storage Permission

 When starting Obsidian, you may notice that it prompts for permission to access your device's documents and media.
-This is because we request full access rights to your device's external storage.

 In an ideal world, we'd prefer to only ask for access rights to the vault folders you choose.
 However, Android's privacy-friendly file permission API (also known as "scoped storage") has a few restrictions that makes it impossible for Obsidian to function properly.